vessels-tech/papers/4pbot/draft_business_plan.md

 1. 4Pbot is a safe community for Filipinos on social welfare to share their experiences and assist one another.

+2. 4Pbot is a chatbot that improves service delivery, allows for safe conversations blah blah ... and delivers insights into the every day runnings and experiences of the beneficaries.

 ----
 ## Team
 _TODO: later_